KMyles/KMyles/README.md

    All code is in the public domain .

  Big Thanks to Bob  W7PUA for a super DSP library

- Big Thanks to Mike K7MDL for the super spectrum waterfall display code for the RA8875 Big Thanks to Giuseppe CAllipo IK8YFW for the Convolutional filter code!!
+ Big Thanks to Mike K7MDL for the super spectrum waterfall display code for the RA8875

+ Big Thanks to Giuseppe Callipo IK8YFW for the Convolutional filter code!!

   THIS BUILD has a convolutional filter